wp-plugins/wp-theater/readme.txt

 You can count on the full feeds returning the following content with an exception being that single preview feeds do not have the feed title or url.

-Also, with YouTube's v3 API enabled, rating, likeCount and viewCount will always be empty strings:
+Also, with YouTube's v3 API enabled, rating, likeCount and viewCount will always be empty strings since you must use OAuth2 and be a verified content owner:
 `
 object
 	'title' => string